Minimum Tank Size: 20 Gallons (75 Liters)

 Any tank containing Corydoras julii should be well-filtered, and a hang-on-back filter is usually more than sufficient.
 When it comes to choosing a filter, I highly recommend an Aquaclear Power Filter.
 I have these filters on nearly all my tanks, and they are surprisingly rugged.
 They have all been running problem free for years, and they go through some really hard use on my fish tanks.

 While these fish are constantly on the hunt for food, it’s important to feed them directly when they are kept in a community tank.
 If they aren’t provided with food specifically for them, their tankmates will often devour all the food before any can reach the corys.
-In order to make sure the corydoras get fed, I recommend giving them a sinking food like Omega One Sinking Pellets.
+In order to make sure the corydoras get fed, I recommend giving them a sinking food like Hikari Tropical Sinking Wafers.

 But for them to remain truly healthy, they should be fed a varied diet, and both live and frozen foods should be offered.
 Blackworms (or Tubifex in Europe) are an excellent choice, and when it comes to frozen foods, bloodworms, daphnia, and brine shrimp are all greedily accepted.